 In order to secure your date and stylists we require a deposit for your services.
 Along with the deposit (please contact us directly to inquire about what your deposit will be), you will be asked to sign a contract.
 The contract protects you, the bride, to ensure that we will be on-location on the morning of your wedding.
 If your wedding is 30 days or less away from the day of your trial, payment in full is required.
 All final contract payments are due by 30 days of your wedding date.

 Can I make changes to my contract once it is signed?

 If you would like to add services and as long as we can accommodate you, that is not a problem.
 Deletions of services once the trial has taken place and a contract is signed are not permitted and no refunds are given for unused services.
 You can replace a person’s service with another if necessary as long as you let us know before the wedding day.
-So this is why it is highly suggested that you know for sure—at the signing of the contract—how many of your attendants will be getting services.
+This is why it is highly suggested that you know for sure—at the signing of the trial/contract—how many of your attendants will be getting services.

 Why can’t I delete services and receive a refund?

-Brides book our services very far in advance—sometimes a year out.
+Brides book our services far in advance—sometimes a year out.
 That means we book our stylists for your wedding ONLY and they are taken off our booking calendar for your date.
 They are dedicated to you and your party and take no other weddings or work that day except for yours.
 Each stylist is assured a certain amount of services for every wedding and that is why deleting services last minute or even months before is not permitted.

 Can I simply pay for the trial?

 Of course.
 However, your date and stylists are not secured until a contract has been signed and the deposit has been paid.